MicrosoftDocs/VBA-Docs/api/Access.DoCmd.OpenModule.md

 ## Remarks

-You can use the **OpenModule** method to open a specified Visual Basic module at a specified procedure.
+Use the **OpenModule** method to open a specified Visual Basic module at a specified procedure.
 This can be a Sub procedure, a Function procedure, or an event procedure.

 You must include at least one of the two OpenModule action arguments.
 If you enter a value for both arguments, Access opens the specified module at the specified procedure.